-1. Go to Settings » Apple ID » iCloud.
-2. Find “iCloud Backup” on the list and turn it off.
+Go to Settings » Apple ID » iCloud, and then find “iCloud Backup” on the list and turn it off.

 When you are setting up your new iPhone or iPad, among many messages and alerts that pop up is the one asking whether you want automatic iCloud backups.